 Carlos Solari and his team present much needed information and a broader view on why and how to use and deploy standards.
-They set the stage for a standards-based approach to design in security, driven by various factors that include securing complex information-communications systems, the need to drive security in product development, the need to better apply security funds to get a better return on investment.
+They set the stage for a standards-based approach to design in security, driven by various factors that include the complexity in securing complex information-communications systems, the need to drive security less after-market and more in product development, the need to better apply security funds to get a better return on investment...

-Security applied after complex systems are deployed is at best a patchwork fix.
-Concerned with what can be done now using the technologies and methods at our disposal, the authors set in place the idea that security can be designed in to the complex networks that exist now and for those in the near future.
-Web 2.0 is the next great promise of ICT – we still have the chance to design in a more secure path.
+Security for complex systems once deployed is at best patchwork fix.
+The authors are concerned with what can be done now using the methods at our disposal and the technologies already available to set in place the idea that security can be designed in to the complex networks that will exist in the near future.
+Web 2.0 is still the next great promise of ICT - we still have a chance to correct our path, or better said to design in a more secure path.